 1. Contour foot bed.
 This adds considerably to the cost.
 It is rare to find good ones under $60.
 If wearing FFs full time, this is mandatory if you do any amount of walking.
-The sole is of better quality on high end shoes and the bed more supportive.
+The sole is of better quality on high-end FFs and the bed more supportive.

 3. Foot bed that doesn’t get slippery when it is sweaty.

 4. Repairability on the road.
-When you tear out the toe strap, which is inevitable, if it can’t be repaired, the flip-flips you can buy most any where will not be up to standard.
+Tearing out the toe or side strap is inevitable.
+If not repairable, simply throw them away – the flip-flips you can buy most any where will not be up to standard.
 But some FFs can be repaired anywhere.
-The best guys are the shoe repair men with their little stands sitting on the street throughout India.
+The best guys are the shoe repairmen with their little stands sitting on the street throughout third world countries.

 5. Comfortable toe strap.